-Portland doesn’t have enough affordable housing – Housing is yet another issue where our citizens have had broken promise after broken promise.
+Portland doesn’t have enough affordable housing – Housing is a key issue in which our citizens have had nothing but broken promise after broken promise.
 We vote for affordable housing, yet the units don’t appear fast enough.
 Not enough units have been built for over two decades and the math of supply and demand has triggered escalating cost and now we must embrace demand with affordability and access.

 I don’t want Portland to be another San Francisco, with the very rich and the very poor and nothing in-between.
 We must have room in our city for the working families that make our city special – teachers, nurses, janitors, security guards, grocery workers- EVERYONE!